Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Methods

-We calculate many static solutions with different envelope masses $m_{env,i}$, and record their corresponding luminosities $L_{i}$.
+After varying the envelope mass $m_{env,i}$, we derive the structure of various envelopes and record their corresponding luminosities $L_{i}$.
 Then, we can use the global energy balance to derive the evolutionary time between the static solutions with $m_{env,i}$ and $m_{env,i+1}$,

-where $E_{i}$ is the addition of the gravitational and internal energy with the $m_{env,i}$ envelope.
-Following \cite{Lee2014}, we ignore the effects of mass and volume change on the energy balance.
-Finally, connecting all the snapshots from small to large envelope masses, we can derive the evolution of the envelope during its KH contraction.
+where $E_{i}$ is the addition of the gravitational and internal energy with the envelope mass of $m_{env,i}$. \footnote{ As shown in Figure 5 of \cite{Piso2014}, the next order correction beyond Equation \ref{eq:deltat} is constructing a model where luminosity is calculated self-consistently using entropy difference at each layer between successive solutions.
+The effects of mass and volume change on the energy balance add another smaller corrections.
+More sophisticated models are needed in future to account for these effects.} Finally, connecting all the envelopes from small to large masses, we can derive the evolution of the envelope during its KH contraction.